 * come to our forthcoming breakfast session to see a worked through example of this.

 The Ionic approach stretches more deeply into the post-build life cycle of your mobile product with tools such as Ionic Deploy which allows you to actually do A/B testing with your product.

 With a hybrid approach multi platform releases are super quick and that hidden cost of maintaining two independent code bases (iOS and Android) evaporates.

 Looking to accelerate your product roadmap?
-Byng is a consultancy with a large amountof agile delivery and Ionic experience under our belt.
+Byng is a tech consultancy and software engineering firm, with a vast amount of agile delivery and Ionic experience under our belt.
 Drop us a line to chat through your options to use Ionic and help you on your journey to building a robust mobile application.

 Written By: Ollie Maitland, MD at Byng Services Ltd.

 Follow us on Twitter: https://www.twitter.com/byngsystems